-Stock futures trade cautiously as OPEC deal comes together
+Stock futures trade lower as OPEC deal comes together

 Continue Reading Below

-U.S. stock futures saw a modest pop at the open before giving back most of the early gains despite confirmation that OPEC, Russia and other major oil producers agreed to cut output by a record amount, ending their price war.
+U.S. stock futures fell Monday morning despite confirmation that OPEC, Russia and other major oil producers agreed to cut output by a record amount, ending their price war.

 FIRST CORONAVIRUS RELIEF CHECKS DEPOSITED TO AMERICANS: IRS

-Oil and stock futures tilted lower as of 6:30 pm ET on Easter Sunday with the Dow Jones Industrial Average off around 300 points.
+Oil rose and stock futures traded lower as of 3:00 am ET with the Dow Jones Industrial Average off around 290 points.
 Investors are also looking ahead to what will be a busy week of corporate earnings, especially for the big banks, including JPMorgan, Wells Fargo and Goldman Sachs.

 The S&P 500 is coming off its best week since 1974, rising 12 percent.